-There are hundreds of congressional hearings on cyber threats, I chose this one because Iran has powerful motivation to retaliate against the US (and Israel) for Stuxnet, the financial sanctions, the British and United States ruthless exploitation of their oil resources, and many other reasons that go back for nearly a century.
+[ There are hundreds of congressional hearings on cyber threats.
+Iran certainly has powerful motivations to retaliate against the US (and Israel) for Stuxnet, financial sanctions, the both British and U.S. ruthless exploitation of their oil resources.

 Some excerpts from this 52-page document: